 An escalation clause is verbiage in a purchase agreement that escalates, or raises, the buyers offer price automatically if a higher competing offer is presented.

-The clause will include an initial offer price, an incremental amount in which to escalate, and a cap.
+The clause will include an initial offer price, an incremental amount in which to escalate, and a cap (maximum offer price which cannot be exceeded).
 This can sound complicated but let’s take a look at an example to help simplify it:

-As an example, let’s say the purchaser makes an initial offer of $300,000 with an escalation clause stating: if someone offers a higher price, I will raise my price $2,000 over the higher offer, up to a maximum of $320,000.
+As an example, let’s say the purchaser finds a property she likes and makes an initial offer of $300,000 with an escalation clause stating: if someone offers a higher price, I will raise my price $2,000 over the higher offer, up to a maximum of $320,000.

 If a competing offer comes in at a purchase price of $305,000, the first buyer’s escalation clause is activated, and her new offer is now $307,000.

 These clauses are typically used when a buyer is certain there will be multiple offers on a property.
 We are seeing them more now because of the current state of the market.
-The incredibly low number of homes available for sale almost always results in multiple offers on a single property, thus the reason these clauses have seemed to gain popularity.
+The incredibly low number of homes available for sale almost always results in multiple offers on a single property, thus the reason escalation clauses and appraisal guarantees, have seemed to gain popularity.
 It’s one way for Realtors to help their buyers remain competitive in an extremely tight market.

 This was a very brief explanation of what escalation clauses are; and there can certainly be more details involved.
 If you would like to discuss further or have more specific questions, you can always contact me to discuss.